digitalocean/dots/CONTRIBUTING.md

 pushed.
 We use [semver](https://semver.org/#summary) to determine the version number for the tag.

-0. Run `make docs_clean` and then `make generate-docs` to remove any unnecessary documentation.
-Automatic PRs from OpenAPI 3.0 changes will run `make generate-docs` but not `make docs_clean`.
-Create a PR and merge these changes.

 1. Run `make changes` to review the merged PRs since last release and decide what kind of release you are doing (bugfix, feature or breaking).
     * Review the tags on each PR and make sure they are categorized appropriately.